 Consider a skills-based vs chronological resume

-Determine layout, format, structure, and content for opportunity
+Determine layout, format, structure, and content for

 Should be visible pleasing and easy to read